Maxenceee/UNO/README.md

 Multiplayer UNO in full vanilla javascript running on node.js server.

-You can use this project on localhost or on a node.js server to use it online
+You can use this project on localhost or on a node.js server to use it online.

 ## Usage